javorszky/adventofcode2022/day2/readme.md

 ### Solution

-Same as above, but the LUT changed.
+Same as above, but the LUT (look up table) changed.